Heavy Hearts (band)

-Heavy Hearts is a Canadian alternative rock band from Niagara-on-the-Lake, ON, formed in 2013.
+Heavy Hearts is a Canadian alternative rock band from Niagara-on-the-Lake, Ontario, formed in 2013.
 The band has released three EPs and one studio album.
 Their sophomore album Room With a View was released on June 26, 2020.

 History

-The four band members came together in 2013 in Niagara-on-the-Lake, ON.
+The four band members came together in 2013 in Niagara-on-the-Lake, Ontario.
 Vocalist and guitarist Justin Glatt has commented on how growing up in the small town inspired some of their earlier music.

 Heavy Hearts self-released their debut EP Jacoba in 2013.
 In 2015, they released their second EP entitled Somewhere, A While Ago.
 They signed to the label New Damage Records to release their third EP in March 2016, and in July 2016 Heavy Hearts released their first full-length album Bliss, released under New Damage Records.

-Heavy Hearts' sound is influenced by early 2000s emo punk as well as 90s alternative rock.
+Heavy Hearts' sound is influenced by early 2000s emo punk as well as 1990s alternative rock.
 The band has been described as "an emotional mixture of screams and singing" as well as "Taking Back Sunday all grown up and self-aware."
-They have also been compared to bands like Balance and Composure, Citizen and Turnover with their "unique and intense sound full of effects-laden guitars and emotive vocals."
+They have also been compared to bands like Balance and Composure, Citizen, and Turnover, with their "unique and intense sound full of effects-laden guitars and emotive vocals."

 They have played many shows with other Canadian alternative bands including Seaway, Coldfront, Rarity, Life in Vacuum, and Sparrows.
 In 2016, they accompanied Seaway on their Canadian Tour along with Coldfront and Rarity.
 In 2017, the band began their longest tour in the United States with American based bands Fossil Youth and Sleep In.

-Heavy Hearts released their On A Chain EP on October 27, 2017 under New Damage Records and Failure by Design Records.
+Heavy Hearts released their On A Chain EP on October 27, 2017, under New Damage Records and Failure by Design Records.
 It has been described as a confirmation "that they have grown musically and made a huge leap forward in the short sixteen months between releases."
 Following that release, the band embarked on a UK/EU tour with Lightcliffe.

 In 2018, the band began work on their second full-length album.
 The first single, "Cut Too Deep", was released on September 12, 2018.
 In late 2019, the band parted ways with their previous label ahead of the second single, "Vexed".